-As a participant, you will acquire all the tools to introduce debates in your teaching practice, both as a “stand-alone” activity meant to enhance soft skills (such as active listening, researching, empathy, public speaking) and as part of your curriculum.
-You will learn to energize discussions that will improve student engagement, develop critical thinking skills, and deepen understanding and appreciation for diverse views.
+As a participant, you will acquire all the tools to introduce debates in your teaching practice, both as a “stand-alone” activity meant to enhance soft skills (such as active listening, researching, empathy, and public speaking) and as part of your curriculum.
+You will learn to energize discussions that will improve student engagement, develop critical thinking skills, and deepen understanding and appreciation of diverse views.

 Concept by: Cristina Salvatori

 - Stimulate meaningful, constructive, and engaging discussion in the classroom while ensuring that all students are heard;

 - Develop students’ ability to articulate an informed understanding of different topics;

 - Model and facilitate deeper listening skills resulting in improved collaboration, group dynamics, and collective learning;

 - Cultivate empathy amongst their students while fostering an appreciation for different perspectives;

 - Identify in which area of their practice to introduce debates as a teaching tool;

 - Create evaluation tools for their debate sessions;

 - Implement debates as an outcome for curriculum subjects.